sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/03_net/interop-net.md

 ### Subscribing to a Stream

 Streams are simply special Interop methods, so subscribing to a stream resembles very much invoking a method.
-To subscribe, you need to create a pending subscription request by calling `Glue.Interop.Subscribe()`.
+To subscribe, you need to create a pending subscription request by calling `glue.Interop.Subscribe()`.
 Then the subscriber calls `IEventStream.Open()` passing a stream-subscription handler for receiving data and status updates from that stream.
 If the publisher accepts the subscription request, this opens a "long-living" data subscription (as opposed to request-response (`Invoke()` method)) to the publisher(s), so that when the publishing side publishes data, the data will be received by all subscribers to that stream.
 A subscriber can decide to cancel the subscription at any time, or the publisher can remove the subscriber - that way, the subscriber is no longer subscribed to the stream of that publisher and is no longer going to receive updates.

 The case where the subscription targets more than one publisher (configured in `targetSettings`) is called a broadcast subscription.